The Importance of Having Clearly Defined Acceptance Criteria in Your Projects

-"Congratulations, Rajesh; I think you guys have made it.
+"Congratulations, Rajesh!
+I think you guys have made it.
 I have signed off on all your deliverables in this project.
-I will send out a confirmation mail to you, Sabyasachi, and all other primary stakeholders in this project, soon “, Mandy said to Rajesh.
-Rajesh couldn't just conceal his excitement when he heard this.
-Rajesh was our onsite engagement manager and Mandy was one of our business users.
-I and my team were working on a Sharepoint based project for the tax team of one of our clients.
-The last few months had been a roller coaster ride for the entire team and there were multiple occasions when the project was delayed due to lot of issues including a few unforeseen risks or challenges.
+I will send out a confirmation email to you, Sabyasachi, and all other primary stakeholders in this project, soon", Mandy said to Rajesh.
+Rajesh just couldn't conceal his excitement when he heard this.
+Rajesh was our onsite engagement manager, and Mandy was one of our business users.
+My team and I were working on a Sharepoint based project for the tax team of one of our clients.
+The last few months have been a roller coaster ride for the entire team, and there were multiple occasions when the project was delayed due to a lot of issues including a few unforeseen risks or challenges.
 Some of these issues were conflicts with the change management board, conflicts with the server support team, operational issues with the networking and hardware support team, besides others.

-However, despite these challenges, we were able to successfully deliver the project within the planned schedule and budget, by implementing some of the best practices in project management and software development .
-Besides other best practices, they included the preparation of well-defined requirements documentation and a clearly defined set of acceptance criteria which was approved by Mandy.
-During the final approval of the solution, as Mandy struck off one deliverable after another on her checklist, we were happy we had put in a great deal of effort into preparing a clearly defined set of acceptance criteria before commencing our project.
+However, despite these challenges, we were able to successfully deliver the project within the planned schedule and budget, by implementing some of the best practices in project management and software development.
+Besides other best practices, they included the preparation of a well-defined requirements document and a clearly defined set of acceptance criteria which was approved by Mandy.
+During the final approval of the solution, as Mandy struck off one deliverable after another on her checklist, we were happy we had put in a great deal of effort into preparing a defined set of acceptance criteria before commencing our project.

 In this article, we will take a look at what acceptance criteria are all about, and the importance of devising a clearly defined set of acceptance criteria for projects.